 Things to Consider When Choosing a Bug out Bag

-Having looked at the mistakes that can make the bug out bag a hazard, we now take a look at how to prevent such mistakes, and in the process, we learn how to make the best use of the bug out bag.
+Having looked at the mistakes that can make the Bugout bag a hazard, we now look at how to prevent such mistakes, and in the process, we learn how to make the best use of the Bugout bag.
 Solving the issue of being a moving target is very easy.
-You need to be smart about how you go about packing.
+It would help if you were smart about how you go about packing.

 How to Select the Best Bug out Bag

-When you are packing your bag, you have to remember that it is not a convenience store but a lifesaver.
-I have come across lists of things that people pack several times, making me wonder what they really are planning to do.
+When packing your bag, you must remember that it is not a convenience store but a lifesaver.
+I have come across lists of things people pack several times, making me wonder what they plan to do.
 Once I saw a list that had fishing gear.

-I wondered whether the individual was going on a camping trip or preparing to flee a disaster situation.
-Perhaps he/she had envisioned the possibility of having to chance upon a water body and make good use of some food.
-However, there’s no guarantee that this water would be fresh and free of toxic chemicals in the event of a disaster.
-What this means is that the fish that you could get from it could be poisonous.
+I wondered whether the individual was going on a camping trip or preparing to flee a disaster.
+Perhaps they had envisioned the possibility of having to chance upon a water body and make good use of some food.
+However, there’s no guarantee that this water will be fresh and free of toxic chemicals in a disaster.
+This means that the fish you could get from it could be poisonous.

-Remember, you are basically planning to stay on your feet for at least three days until things get better.
-Make sure that your bag contains all the important elements you need, the BASIC elements; if you are lucky enough to pack all of them in the bag without reaching the weight limit for your body size, great!
+Remember, you plan to stay on your feet for at least three days until things get better.
+Make sure your bag contains all the essential elements you need, the BASIC elements; if you are lucky enough to pack them in the bag without reaching the weight limit for your body size, great!

-Some plan to carry around things like their books or their Kindle to help them read and pass the time.
-In the process of doing this, they tend to leave out important supplies.
+Some plan to carry around things like books or Kindles to help them read and pass the time.
+In this process, they tend to leave out essential supplies.
 While you must try to keep your mind occupied to avoid stress, at the same time, planning for a disaster means that you are planning for discomfort.
-With discomfort, the probability that you will come across a power source is minimal.
+The probability that you will come across a power source is minimal, with discomfort.

-Even if you do, there may be many people already there trying to power their devices.
-To pass the time, you need to think about other things like having conversations and bonding with those around you.
-The stronger the connections you form with those near you during this time, the higher your chances of surviving.
+Many people may already be there trying to power their devices, even if you do.
+To pass the time, you need to think about other things, like having conversations and bonding with those around you.
+Also, the more robust your connections with those near you during this time, your chances of surviving are higher.

 Realistic Bugout Bag, Make Sure You Blend In

 To be on the safe side, you should be able to blend in well with those around you.
-You have to learn to interact with people, learn to read the situation, and anticipate any sudden actions that might pose a danger or situations that can be beneficial to you.
+You have to learn to interact with people, read the situation and anticipate any sudden actions that might pose a danger or situations that can benefit you.

-In as much as there is strength in numbers and an elevated sense of security, you should also take care to understand that when things get tough, you might actually need to know when to leave the pack behind and stay with your own.
+In as much as there is strength in numbers and an elevated sense of security, you should also understand that when things get tough, you might need to know when to leave the pack behind and stay on your own.